-If is definitely worth sharing any worries you have with someone from
+If is definitely worth sharing any worries you have with someone from your CF team, as there may be some tips they can offer you that could help.

 It can be very embarrassing talking about certain things with adults, but the people in your CF team are used to coming across a wide variety of concerns and issues and part of their job is to help you feel the best you can.